firefrost91/genai-homework-1/README.md

-Results are saved and auto-downloaded as:
+Results are saved and auto-downloaded in the PartB-results.csv file.